 What does the First Home Savings Account mean for first-time homebuyers?

 If you’re planning to buy your first home, the FHSA will reduce some of the administrative burden that comes with using existing savings programs.
 You won’t have to open an RRSP or use your contribution room to take advantage of the tax savings.
 And because there’s no repayment period the FHSA will have less of an impact on your taxes over the long term.

 It also means that you’ll be able to save more money tax-free to buy your first home.
 Currently, you can withdraw up to $50,000 from your RRSP.
 With the FHSA, you will be able to withdraw as much money as you’re able to earn in your account.
 If you’re buying a home with another first-time homebuyer, you’ll both be able to withdraw the maximum from both accounts – potentially $180,000 or more.

 The FHSA will be open to all Canadians who are first-time homebuyers.
 When it was initially proposed in last fall’s election campaign, only Canadians between the ages of 18 and 40 were eligible.
-However, when the budget was detailed earlier this month, the upper age limit was removed.
+However, when the budget was detailed earlier this month, the upper age limit on eligibility was removed.

 The government says it’s working with financial institutions to create the accounts, and it hopes the first FHSA accounts will be available in early 2023.